jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 "That seems to be our default state."

 We sat in comfortable silence as summer evening settled around us.
+Three weeks apart had made this feel precious—the simple act of being together, shoulders touching, nothing demanding our attention.

 "Thank you," I said.